bisheng0427/hilton-interview/README.md

 2. use lerna manage packages
 3. use couchbase as NoSQL database
 4. provide swagger to view and interact api
+5. use graphql to interact with backend
-5. use react in frontend(not finish)
+6. use react in frontend

 ## QuickStart